aces/Loris-MRI/docs/scripts_md/tarchiveLoader.md

 Available options are:

-\-profile                    : Name of the config file in
+\-profile                 : Name of the config file in `../dicom-archive/.loris_mri`
-                              `../dicom-archive/.loris_mri`

 \-force                   : Force the script to run even if the validation
                            has failed

 \-reckless                : Upload data to database even if study protocol is
                            not defined or violated

 \-globLocation            : Loosen the validity check of the tarchive allowing
                            for the possibility that the tarchive was moved to a different directory

 \-newScanner                 : By default a new scanner will be registered if the
                               data you upload requires it.
 You can risk turning it off

 \-keeptmp                 : Keep temporary directory.
 Make sense if have
                            infinite space on your server

 \-xlog                    : Open an xterm with a tail on the current log file

 \-verbose                 : If set, be verbose

-\-seriesuid                  : Only insert this SeriesUID
+\-seriesuid               : Only insert this `SeriesUID`

 \-acquisition\_protocol    : Suggest the acquisition protocol to use

-\-bypass\_extra\_file\_checks   : Bypass extra\_file\_checks
+\-bypass\_extra\_file\_checks: Bypass `extra_file_checks`

 # DESCRIPTION

-This script interacts with the NeuroDB database system.
+This script interacts with the LORIS database system.
 It will fetch or modify contents of the following tables:
 `session`, `parameter_file`, `parameter_type`, `parameter_type_category`,
 `files`, `mri_staging`, `notification_spool`